 Spaethling et al (2014) Serotonergic neuron regulation informed by in vivo single-cell transcriptomics.
 Toxins (Basel) 28 771 PMID: 24192459

 Do you know of a great paper that uses Iodophenpropit dihydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area